 11. There’s no such thing as MAX-imum outcome with minimum effort.

 The one thing the breeder told us as we drove away with Max was, “the more you put into him, the more you’ll get out of him.”
 I can tell you those words have rung in my ears more times than I care to remember.
-There are even times, if truth be told, that I have just wanted to give up on Max.
+There are even times if truth be told, that I have just wanted to give up.
 But, I can now admit that what the breeder said is entirely true.
 The more time I spend training Max, the better he gets, and when I cut back he regresses.
-Max is living proof that there is definitely no such thing as MAX-imum outcome with minimum effort.
-He requires a diligent and persistent effort on our part, if he is to become a truly great dog.
+Max is living proof that there is no such thing as MAX-imum outcome with minimum effort.
+He requires a diligent and persistent effort on our part if he is to become a truly great dog.

 But, isn’t that also true when it comes to raising and homeschooling our kids?
 The more effort we put into training them and the more consistent we are in those efforts, the better the results.
 Likewise, the more effort we put into homeschooling, the greater and more rewarding the long-term outcome.
 So, press on.
 The rewards will be worth every ounce of effort!